billdong9/niodb/README.md

 ### Nio
 - `new Nio(filepath, config)`:

-Every Nio instance refers to the database which is linking to a .json file:
+Each Nio instance is a database binding to a .json file:

 ```javascript
 const database = await new Nio(filepath, config);
 ```

 #### Filepath
-If `filepath` is a string, `new Nio(filepath)` returns a Promise object that will return a Nio instance, so you have to use `await` keyword to get the instance.
+If `filepath` is a string, `new Nio(filepath)` returns a Promise object that will return a Nio instance, so `await` must be used to get the instance.

-If `filepath` is not defined, it will directly return a Nio instance, no `await` is needed.
-But for consistency, we recommend you to always use `await` when initializing the database.
+If `filepath` is not defined, it will return a Nio instance, so no `await` is needed.
+However, for consistency, you should always use `await` when initializing the database.

 #### Config
 `config` is optional, it should be an object.